"What can I do to help

-Throughout this pandemic, we’ve continually been told to "flatten the curve" and "reduce the spread" of the virus by staying at home, social (or physical) distancing, and other measures.
+Throughout this pandemic, we’ve continually been told to reduce the spread of the virus by social distancing, wearing masks, not getting together in groups, and other measures.

 To most of us, that seems logical and makes sense.
 So why is it that...

 some of us are starting to feel upset, angry, pissed off,

 Here some ways of thinking about it that may be of help...

 When we see or experience a problem, we react or respond from one side or the other.

 Our fearful side reacts this way: